alanleon26/CSE-404-Project/README.md

 This folder contains the foundational code to kickstart your facial recognition project.

 initial_train+test_ideas.ipynb- unrefined facial recognition code very rough draft.
 Need to work on refining.
-It has a layout which shows how to train an test image data within it.
+It has a basic layout which shows how to train an test image data within it.
 Will use this to build a more refined model.

 ### 2. Pretrained Facial Recognition Models